The Ultimate Guide to Compressed Air Resin Dryers for Plastics Processors

 • Just two filters you swap out once a year

 One of our customers proved the point better than we ever could.
-They outfitted their plant with 75 NovaDriers and reduced their entire maintenance team to one person whose only job was changing filters once a year.
+They replaced their entire resin drying operation with 75 NovaDriers — and reduced their maintenance team to a single person.
+Not because there was nothing to do.
+Because NovaDrier had nothing that needed doing.
 No downtime.
 No repair calls.
 No desiccant changes.
 Just reliable drying, day after day.

-The Power of FiberMax™ + Dual-Flow: Zero Uncertainty
+The Power of FiberMax™ Lifetime Desiccating Cartridge + Dual Drying Zones: Zero Uncertainty

 Together, they eliminate the uncertainty.